codeforboston/voiceapp311/README.md

 #### Find any current Alerts
 This is used to get any alerts for the day put out by the Boston government.
-The alerts can be about any of the the following services:
+The alerts can be about any of the following services:
   * street cleaning
   * trash and recyclying
   * city building hours